Interactive Whiteboard Lesson Plan

 Resources Required

-Interactive whiteboard, small individual whiteboards with pens or paper and pencils, small card (A4 pdf) showing the letter 's', prepared sheet (A4 pdf) for homework
+This singular plural lesson plan requires the following resources.
+Singular or plural spelling game, interactive whiteboard, small individual whiteboards with pens or paper and pencils, small card showing the letter ‘s’, prepared sheet for homework

 Learning Objectives